 I’m ethnically Filipino, but I was born and raised in Hong Kong.
 I grew up speaking English at home and Cantonese in school; unfortunately I never learned to speak Filipino, but I’m kinda sorta learning French now.

 In my free time I like to play music.
 I play the guitar, piano, and bass guitar; I sing as well!
 The Beatles were my first and are my greatest musical inspiration.
 I listen to lots of other older artists too, like Stevie Wonder, the Police and James Taylor.

 I also like to take photos and make YouTube videos sometimes.

-I use the biggest machine in the world to study the smallest things in the universe.
+I use the biggest machine in the world to find out what the universe is made of.